nmaltais/rhox/README.md

 https://www.ng.bluemix.net/docs/starters/install_cli.html

-Once you have CF CLI installed on your development environment (not necessarily is your Raspberry Pi but can be different laptop with internet connection and Git installed)
+Once you have CF CLI installed on your development environment (not necessarily is your Raspberry Pi but can be another laptop with internet connection and Git installed)

 Make a directory on your machine, and clone the example code.
 If you're using Mac, here are some example commands: